|All Mountain Freestyle

 Stiffness– Pretty stiff for a park board.
 It’s pretty stiff in the middle but very soft at the tip and tail.

 Carving– Not bad for a twin.
 It is pretty fun to lock into a good carve.

 Jibbing- This isn’t the boards best attribute but it certainly does well compared to most boards with this type of flex.
 The softer nose and tail helps keep this a little more jib friendly.

-Pipe: The stiff flex keeps pipe in play.
+Pipe: The stiff flex keeps the pipe in play.
 It will climb a pipe wall the same switch or regular.
 It won’t perform as well as some boards but the other boards aren’t as well rounded.
 So you give up a little in the pipe to do it all.

 Jumps: This is the Rome LoFi’s best quality.
-That stable go straight feeling of this board gives you a lot more confidence when you are about to hit a big kicker.
+That stable goes straight feeling of this board gives you a lot more confidence when you are about to hit a big kicker.
 If you live for jumps then here is one of the best in the industry!
 If you like to ollie off things around the mountain the LoFi is pretty springy.